Vocabulary Worksheets

 Coloring Earth Day Worksheet

 1. Read the text under each image.
-Color the Earth Day images according to the text.
+Color the Earth Day pictures according to the text.

 3. Design a creative Earth Day tote bag that shares a message about protecting our planet.

 4. Look at all the objects and determine what type of waste they are.
-Color the waste with the color corresponding to the recycling bin
+Color the waste using the color that matches the recycling bin.

 Fill in the Blank Earth Day Worksheet

-Read each clue, and guess the correct Earth Day word.
-Write it on the blank.
+Read each clue and guess the correct Earth Day word.
+Write it in the blank.

 Earth Day Word Scramble Worksheet